jaroslawr/notes/unix/cli/du.md

 Shows how much disk space directories and files occupy.
 Stands for "disk usage".

-Show subdirectories and files in the current directory, from largest to smallest:
+Show disk space used by subdirectories and files in the current directory, sorted:

+`du -ah -d1 | sort -rh`

+Show inode count used by subdirectories of the current directory,
+sorted:

-`du -hs * | sort -hr`
+`du --inodes -d1 | sort -rn`

 ## Options

-* `-s` show total size of each argument
+* `-a` also show sizes for files
-* `-h` human readable units instead of raw bytes
+* `-h` use human readable units instead of raw bytes
+* `-d <depth>` print total for each directory or file at or below `depth`
+* `--inodes` show used inode count instead of disk space